 Drawn Aluminum Process

-The drawn aluminum process happens by having the aluminum pulled, or drawn into the die cavity, during which the aluminum undergoes what is called plastic deformation.
+The drawn aluminum tubing process happens by having the aluminum pulled, or drawn into the die cavity, during which the aluminum undergoes what is called plastic deformation.
 Plastic deformation happens when the aluminum is stretched to achieve the desired shape.
 When stretching aluminum, it’s important to pay close attention to the flexibility and elasticity of the metal.
 Stretch too much and it will become weak and brittle.
-Drawn aluminum is most often used to create products including pots, cans, tubes and other circular objects.
+Drawn aluminum is a custom aluminum extrusion that most often used to create products including pots, cans, tubes and other circular objects.